ankitasikdar/cse2122/lecture/variables-and-types.markdown

 data in temporary locations, move data in and out of these locations and change the data over time.
 How we do this in C++ is with variables.

-Consider the mathematical formula c = (a<sup>2</sup>+b<sup>2</sup>)<sup>0.5</sup> (Pythagoras' formula).
+Consider the mathematical formula c= (a<sup>2</sup>+b<sup>2</sup>)<sup>0.5</sup> (Pythagoras' formula).
 This formula can find the length of the hypotenuse of *any* right triangle.
 If we were to write a program that implemented this formula, then we would have a program